genboy/Festival/.github/ISSUE_TEMPLATE/error-report.md

 ---
 name: Error report
-about: Create a report to improve
+about: Create a report to improve Festival

 ---